Five African nuns bring spirit of joy, compassion to their work at southeast Missouri's Saint Francis

 Greg Heinsman, a Saint Francis spiritual care minister, says he has witnessed the sisters' impactful work with patients and their loved ones, and he says it is furthering the mission of Saint Francis in a powerful way.
 He says, "Theirs is a very loving, compassionate presence."

 Visit chausa.org/chw to learn about a similar program called "Missionaries to Iowa" at St. Anthony Nursing Home in Carroll, Iowa.
-Through that program that began more than 20 years ago, sisters come to work at the nursing home from African and India.
+Through that program that began more than 20 years ago, sisters come to work at the nursing home from Africa and India.
 Currently 11 sisters serve at St. Anthony through the program.

 Congregation views sisters' U.S. service as missionary work